iitis/DatagenCopulaBased.jl/README.md

 ```

-Here `n` is a vector of number of variates of child copulas, `ϕ` are their parameters, `θ` is a parameter of parentes copula.
-Here last `m` variates are generated using parentes copula only.
+Here `n` is a vector of number of variates of child copulas, `ϕ` are their
+parameters, `θ` is a parameter of parents copula.
+Here last `m` variates are
+generated using parents copula only.
-Only such nesting that child and parentes copulas are from the same familly is supported.
-Neasitng comdition requires `θ ≤ minimum(ϕ)`.
+Only such nesting that child and parents copulas are from the same family is
+supported.
+Nesting condition requires `0 < θ ≤ minimum(ϕ)`.

 ```julia